Skin Cancer - Screening and detection

 I can offer regular screening, which I personally perform as an experienced specialist dermatologist.
 I use state-of-the-art dermatoscopy equipment.

 Regular review is essential as spots will change and new lesions can develop quite quickly.
-I can offer reliable screening reminders at the correct frequency and by email, phone text or letter to suit the individual.
+I can offer reliable screening reminders at the correct frequency relative to your assessed risk.
+These can be sent by email, phone text or letter to suit you best.

 How does this differ from mole mapping?